 Sedona is spoiled when it comes to hiking trails.
 There are so many different ones to choose from, but Devil’s Bridge definitely needs to be at the top of your list.

-After about a mile you’ll reach the massive sandstone arch.
+Once you reach the bridge, you’ll find a massive sandstone arch.
 The arch looks more narrow than it actually is.
 It is safe to walk on, but use caution if you choose to walk on it with your kids.

 This is one of our favorite hikes in Sedona.
 For more recommendations, see our guide 5 of the Best Hikes in Sedona.

-We did the Scenic Rim tour and it was stunning.
+We did the Scenic Rim tour and it was stunning, but there are plenty of tours to choose from.

 We bumped along backcountry roads and learned about the history of the area while taking in the incredible views.
-Your kids will love it!
+The ride was adventurous but not too harrowing, your kids will love it!

-If you want to explore the red rocks on your own, consider renting an ATV from Vortex Rentals.
+If you want to explore the red rocks on your own, consider renting an ATV.
+There are several different rental companies to choose from.
+We have rented from Outback ATV Rental before and loved exploring on our own.

 Rumor has it that Walt Disney had a vacation home in Sedona.
 Red Rock State Park supposedly served as inspiration for Thunder Mountain.